Rabb Graduate Center, 142

-Rabb Graduate Center, 142

 Swarthmore College, B.A.

-ProfileProfessor Irr teaches courses on literature (mainly US), film, and culture since 1900.
-She is currently working on two projects: one on global Anglophone literature with orphan heroes (mainly post- 1980s) and the other on contemporary fiction devoted to environmental problems.
+ProfileProfessor Irr teaches courses on theory, film, media, and fiction since 1900.
+She is currently working on two projects: one on American orphan stories and the representation of capitalism and the other on contemporary environmental writing.
 Webpage

 |ENG||8a||Twenty-First-Century American Literature|